How Much Do F1 Engineers Earn?

 How Much Do F1 Engineers Earn? - 2022 Belgian Grand Prix, Sunday

-According to Klaas, co-owner of The Casino Wizard, F1 engineers can get paid between £40,000 and £80,000 per year.
-However, the pay can vary depending on experience, seniority and the team they are based in.
-Engineers are a crucial point in Formula 1, them being such an important part of Formula 1 could even increase their salaries to £100,000.
+According to Klaas, co-owner of The Casino Wizard, F1 engineers can get paid between £25,000 and £175,000 per year as the pay can vary depending on experience, seniority and the team they are based in.
+Engineers are a crucial point in Formula 1, them being such an important part of Formula 1 could even increase their salaries to £200,000.
+Many consider working as an F1 engineer to be a dream job due to the excitement and prestige associated with the role.

 In Formula 1 teamwork is extremely important.
 Making the fastest car on the grid will give the driver a much better chance at winning races and championships.
 This means the reality is that even the best of all drivers can’t win in a slow car.